pramnora/LinuxMint-OS/README.md

 especially, for those people who are Windows users.

 The first time I used Linux it was Ubuntu GUI;
-the next time I used Linux RaspberryPi OS;
+the next time, I used Linux RaspberryPi OS...SBC/Small Board Computer;
-and, another time I tried using Ubuntu CLI.
+and, another time I tried using Linode Ubuntu CLI...
+SSD-into it through Windows Command Prompt/
+and, also, connecting through Putty/and, Filezilla FTP software.

+But, this time, I had two choices left open to me...
+as I had already finished downloading 2 x Linux OS:
+- Ubuntu LTS
+- Linux Mint
+...I'd already had some previous experience of using Ubuntu GUI before;
+but, nil experience of using Linux Mint; so, as I wanted to try something 'new'...;
+threfore, I decided to load Linux Mint OS, first;
+whereas the use of Ubuntu LTS can wait until, later on.